 Validate a domain using a DNS CNAME

-Add a domain to CertCentral and validate it using the Domain Name System (DNS) Canonical Name (CNAME) record DCV method
+Add a domain to CertCentral and validate it using the DNS CNAME record DCV method

 Before you begin

-First, you must have at least one organization in your account.
-Before adding domains to your account, you must assign them to an organization in your CertCentral account.
-See the Add an organization to your CertCentral account instructions.
+First, you must have at least one organization in your CertCentral account.
+To add a domain to your account, you must assign it to an organization.
+Learn how to add an organization to your CertCentral account.

-To use the domain in organization validation (OV), extended validation (EV), or private TLS/SSL or Secure Email certificates, you must submit the organization for validation.
-See the Submit an organization for validation instructions.
+To use the domain in OV, EV, or private TLS/SSL, or Secure Email certificates, you must submit the organization for validation.
+Learn how to submit an organization for validation.

 Step I: Add domain and select DNS CNAME record as the DCV method